AbdellahBellakrim/csharp/GameStore.Api/readme.md

 ### **4. Use Data Transfer Objects (DTOs) to Define Clear Contract Between Client and Server**

 Implement Data Transfer Objects (DTOs) to define a clear contract between the client and server.
 This helps in shaping the data exchanged between different parts of the application and improves communication between layers.

+## **Module 4: Using .NET Configuration to Access SQL Server**

+### **1. Stand-Up SQL Server Instance Using Docker**

+Set up a SQL Server instance using Docker to create a portable and easily reproducible database environment.

+### **2. Use the .NET Configuration System**

+Leverage the .NET Configuration system to manage application settings, including database connection strings.
+This allows for flexibility and easy configuration changes.

+### **3. Use the .NET Secret Manager**

+Enhance security by utilizing the .NET Secret Manager to store sensitive information such as database connection strings.
+This ensures that sensitive data is kept separate from the codebase and is accessible only to authorized users.